★ free shipping worldwide on orders $200+ ★

 HOW CAN I PREVENT WHITE GOLD FROM TURNING YELLOW?

-Bad news is: you can’t prevent white gold from turning yellow.
+Bad news is: you can’t prevent white gold from turning yellow, or rhodium plating from fading.
 The breakdown process is normal and inevitable.
 But you can slow down its process by taking good care of your jewelry.
 Try to avoid getting your white gold jewelry wet, soapy or dirty.
 Take it off before showering, swimming or splashing around in the ocean.
-Or you can opt for an alloy that’s less yellow to begin with.
+Don't wear it to the gym or your yoga class.
+Plus you can opt for an alloy that’s less yellow to begin with.

 Is there white gold that doesn’t turn yellow?